icebob/moleculer-java-site/src/events.md

 ## Types of event broadcasts

-Molculer Service Broker has a built-in event bus for sending events to local and remote services.
+Molculer `ServiceBroker` has a built-in event bus for sending events to local and remote services.
 Events can be used to create event-driven, runtime scalable applications from services deployed on different operating systems and implemented in different languages.

 Events can be grouped; events can be sent to
-- to all listeners (unconditional "broadcast")
+- to all `Listeners` (unconditional "broadcast")
-- to a group of listeners ("broadcast" with "groups" parameter)
+- to a group of `Listeners` ("broadcast" with "groups" parameter)
 - to one member from all groups (unconditional "emit")
 - or to one member from the specified groups ("emit" with "groups" parameter)

 ## Emit balanced events

-The event listeners are arranged to logical groups.
+The event `Listeners` are arranged to logical groups.
 It means that only one listener is triggered in every group.

 **Example**